sedashgh/Azure.Communication.Services.EventHandler/README.md

     app.Run();
     ```

-## Publishing CloudEvents and EventGridEvents
+## Publishing CloudEvent and EventGridEvent messages

 Leveraging .NET's dependency injection framework, add the `IEventPublisher<Calling>` or `IEventPublisher<Router>` to push `Azure.Messaging.CloudEvent` and `Azure.Messaging.EventGrid` messages into the services where their types are automatically cast, deserialized, and the correct event handler is invoked.